jsdom/jsdom/Contributing.md

 -t, --tests      choose the test cases to run. ie: -t jquery
 ```

+### Writing or importing tests

+To import a test from w3c/web-platform-tests, add the appropriate line to `test/w3c/index.js`.
+This framework is still in its early days, so feel free to open an issue if it's not working quite like you expect.

+If you're just adding a simple fix to existing functionality, you can add an appropriate test to the bottom of the relevant test file, e.g. in `test/level2/html.js`.

+If you're writing a bunch of new tests for a feature, and those tests don't exist in w3c/web-platform-tests, you can do one of two things.
+The most noble course of action is to submit a pull request to web-platform-tests, get it accepted and merged, then update jsdom to run those tests.
+That way, all existing browsers will run the test too, improving interoperability for everyone!

+Alternately, you can write some tests just for jsdom.
+The older tests, being a mix of auto-generated and organically-grown, have gotten pretty hairy over time.
+But for new tests we try to follow a clean and uniform style, which you can see in files like [test/living-dom/attributes.js](https://github.com/tmpvar/jsdom/blob/master/test/living-dom/attributes.js) or [test/window/history.js](https://github.com/tmpvar/jsdom/blob/master/test/window/history.js).
+Do your best to follow that.

 ### Browser tests

-jsdom now has experimental support for Web Workers.
+jsdom now has experimental support for web workers.
 Many tests fail at present.
 To run all test suites that pass, run `node test/browser-runner.js`.
 The browser runner supports the same options as `test/runner`, as well as a few more specific to running browser tests via WebDriver.

 ```
 $ node test/browser-runner.js -h